 JX-Pro manual coffee grinder

-Generally, the top adjustment shares the same concept with the internal adjustment that the numbers on the dial are designed for counting how many steps you’ve turned and therefore the starting point is not necessary to be at #0.
-However, if you would like to set the starting point to #0, please follow the few steps below:
+The top adjustment works similarly to the internal adjustment, where the numbers on the dial represent how many steps you’ve turned.
+However, if you want to set the starting point to #0, follow these steps:

-Step 1.
-When the dot points to #1/#2/#3 instead of #0 at the tightest, please simply remove the adjustment dial (by twisting it counterclockwise).
+1. If the dot is pointing to #1, #2, or #3 instead of #0 at the tightest setting, remove the adjustment dial by twisting it counterclockwise.

-Step 2.
-Adjust the knurled thumb nut counter-clockwise by 1/2/3 clicks.
+2. Adjust the knurled thumb nut counterclockwise by 1–3 clicks.

-Step 3.
-Screw back the adjustment dial and the starting point should be at #0 (±2 clicks).
+3. Reattach the adjustment dial, and the starting point should be at #0 (±2 clicks).

 K-Pro / K-Plus / K-Max / ZP6 Special / K-Ultra